German documentary on Murnau photos

 Le cinéaste écrit :

-"My father, Jakub Wajda, lived
+"My father, Jakub

-this subject so rigorous that when I recently tried to find a
+information on this subject so rigorous that when I recently

-copy of the newspaper, published by Germans during the war, with
+tried to find a copy of the newspaper, published by Germans during

-Sur cette photo (de date inconnue) on
+Sur cette photo (de date inconnue)

-peut voir au premier plan les baraquements du camp Murnau,
+on peut voir au premier plan les baraquements du camp Murnau,

 plus loin la ville de Murnau, le lac Staffelsee au bord duquel